Our ECO captains are Evie and Hannah.

 We were awarded our third Green Flag in 2016 by focusing on improving the school grounds.
 We have created a school garden with six raised beds (well done to everyone who moved the 14 tonnes of top soil needed to fill them!), a new shed with a water butt to collect water from the roof, a polytunnel and have had a water pipe and tap put in so we no longer have to carry any extra water we may need.

-The Eco Club meet with Miss Davison.
+In 2018, we decided not to renew our Green Flag status.
+We feel that our ECO efforts are established in the daily school activities.
+The Eco Committee will continue to work on an action plan and meet with Miss Thompson.
 Thanks to each pupil and every member of staff for all our environmental efforts!